-19.1.3 OPTIONS
+22.1.3 OPTIONS

-- -h

-- Display a brief usage overview.
+- -h Display a brief usage overview.

-- -v

-- Displays the version of Suricata.
+- -v Displays the version of Suricata.

 - -c <path>

-- Path to configuration file.
+Path to configuration file.

-- $-\mathbf{T}$

-- Test configuration.
+- -T Test configuration.

+- Increase the verbosity of the Suricata application logging by increasing the log level from the default.
+This option can be passed multiple times to further increase the verbosity.

-- -v
+- -v: INFO

-- The -v option enables more verbosity of Suricata's output.
-Supply multiple times for more verbosity.

-- -r <path>
+- -vv: PERF